cloudconformity/auto-remediate/README.md

 For more information about `Rule Id`, please refer to [Cloud Conformity Services Endpoint](https://us-west-2.cloudconformity.com/v1/services)

+Note: if you want to exclude auto-remediate resources for certain rules, you can use Conformity Profile, for example, `exclude-rules.json`.
+The example profile provides a list of rules to exlude low risk rules or rules that require extra resources or configurations.

 ## How to contribute

 You are welcome to contribute to "Cloud Conformity Auto Remediation"